 Season with 1 teaspoon of cinnamon, 1/2 teaspoon each, of salt and nutmeg, and 1 teaspoon of vanilla.
 Fold in the beaten egg whites and bake in a tin wafer box 30 minutes.

 While quite warm spread with creamed butter, dust with granulated sugar and cinnamon, sprinkle with minced nuts, and return to oven until a crust is formed.

 When cool put on cover of the box.
 There will be too much dough for the box, but the remainder may be used for drop cakes.

-For this easy picnic cake recipe, cream 1 cup of butter, add 1-1/2 cups of flour.
+For this old fashioned picnic cake recipe, cream 1 cup of butter, add 1-1/2 cups of flour.
 Beat 1 cup of eggs with 1-1/2 cups of sugar until very light and lemon color.
 Add this to the butter and flour mixture and beat 20 minutes, flavor with 1 tablespoon of brandy, 1 teaspoon of vanilla, and 2 drops of the oil of nutmeg.

 Bake in a bread tin 1 hour.
 Citron or fruit may be added if liked.
 This cake will keep fresh a long time.

 Cream 1 cup of butter, add 1 cup of fine granulated sugar, 3 beaten eggs and beat well.
 Add 1 cup of flour sifted with 1/2 teaspoon of baking powder and beat 15 minutes.